Best Pregnancy Safe Face Moisturizer (Updated 2026 Guide)

 CAUTION

 Sodium benzoate is a food preservative in beverages and processed foods.
 Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. A preservative that has shown birth defects in animal studies at high doses.
-May form benzene when combined with vitamin C in formulations.
+It may also form benzene when combined with vitamin C, though this is more relevant for ingested products than topical ones.

 avobenzone